Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 }
 ```

-# Configuration Parameters

-All of the fields in the configuration file correspond to the fields in the UI configuration form (see above for explanations).
+All of the fields in the above configuration file template correspond to the fields in the UI configuration form (see "Using the Lichen UI" for explanations).

 * **"semester"** - a string, should be the same as the semester ID in the course URL
 * **"course"** - a string, should be the same as the course ID in the course URL
 * **"gradeable"** - a string, should be the same as the custom ID given to the gradeable on which you want to run the plagiarism detection
 * **"config_id"** - [optional] a string.
-If you wish for this gradeable to show up on the plagiarism UI, make sure that this string is unique for the different runs of lichen on this gradeable
+If you wish for this gradeable to show up on the plagiarism UI, make sure this string is unique for each of the different runs of Lichen on this gradeable
 * **"version"** - a string, can be either "all_versions", or  "active_version"
 * **"regex"** - a string of expressions separated by commas and spaces, in which every string is a regular expression for a submission file name to be included in the plagiarism detection algorithm.
-An empty string is equivalent to include all the submission files.
+To include all the submission files, put an empty string here.
-* **"regex_dirs"** - an array of strings, can be any combination of: "submissions", "results", "checkout"
+* **"regex_dirs"** - an array of strings, can be any combination of: "submissions", "results", "checkout", where each string should appear at most once
 * **"language"** - a string, can be one of: "plaintext", "python", "java", "cpp", "mips".
 * **"threshold"** - an integer, must be greater than or equal to 1
 * **"sequence_length"** - an integer, must be greater than or equal to 2